-H-WS Explorer
+H-WS EXPLORER

 H-WS Explorer is a steel hulled, single screw, diesel powered vessel built in 1954 for the United States Navy.
-Hobart and William Smith Colleges acquired the vessel in 1976 after it had also been used in, e.g., the lobster and fishing industries.
+Hobart and William Smith Colleges acquired the vessel in 1976 after it had also been used in. e.g., the lobster and fishing industries.
 The vessel is documented "Oceanographic" by the United States Coast Guard and meets all of the standards applicable to such a vessel.
-In 1989, major renovations resulted in the construction of a 20 by 10 ft laboratory on the main deck to compliment the growing list of standard oceanographic/limnologic equipment including 2 Sea Bird CTD's (Conductivity, Temperature, Dissolved Oxygen, pH, Turbidity and Depth sensors), TSK Micro BT temperature profiler.
-EdgeTech (EG&G) X-Star high-resolution seismic reflection system.
-EdgeTech sidescan sonar, computers, flume hood, weather station and other equipment.
-The pilot house has a full compliment of safety, navigation and communication equipment including up-to-date radar, satellite navigation, marine radiotelephone, cellular phone and other equipment.
-Most importantly, the vessel is operated by a licensed captain and mate.
-It provides a safe, well-equipped platform useful under most weather conditions experienced on Seneca Lake.
+In 1989, major renovations resulted in the construction of a 20 by 10 ft laboratory on the main deck to compliment the growing list of standard oceanographic/limnologic equipment including 2 Sea Bird CTD's (Conductivity, Temperature, Dissolved Oxygen, pH, Turbidity and Depth sensors), EdgeTech (EG&G) X-Star high-resolution seismic reflection system, EdgeTech sidescan sonar, computers, flume hood, weather station and other equipment.
+The pilothouse has a full compliment of safety, navigation and communication equipment including up-to-date radar, satellite navigation, marine radio-telephone, cellular phone and other equipment.
+Most importantly, a licensed captain and mate operate the vessel.
+It provides a safe, wellequipped platform useful under most weather conditions experienced on Seneca Lake.